ZackFra/Salesforce-Moxygen/docs/moxygen/DML.md

 `SUPPRESSWARNINGS`

-DML class to handle DML operations, wrapper around Database methods to allow for mocking and stubbing in unit tests
+DML class to handle DML operations, wrapper around Database methods to allow for mocking and stubbing in unit tests.
-Note: There is no test class, because there is no consistent way to test this in a way that would be meaningful.
-The methods are all wrappers around Database methods

 **Group** Moxygen